UK prime minister race narrows to Boris Johnson, Jeremy Hunt | DW | 20.06.2019

 The race for Britain's next prime minister narrowed down to two candidates on Thursday, with former London Mayor Boris Johnson set to face off against Foreign Secretary Jeremy Hunt.

-Johnson garnered the most support from Conservative MPs in their fifth and final round of voting, coming in at 160 votes.
-Hunt came in second with 77 votes, narrowly edging out Environment Secretary Michael Gove who got 75 votes.
-Home Secretary Sajid Javid was also eliminated from the race on Thursday.
+Johnson, who previously also served as foreign secretary, garnered the most support from Conservative MPs in their fifth and final round of voting, coming in at 160 votes.
+Hunt came in second with 77 votes, narrowly edging out Environment Secretary Michael Gove, who got 75 votes.
+Home Secretary Sajid Javid was also eliminated from the race earlier on Thursday.

 "I look forward to getting out across the UK and to set out my plan to deliver Brexit, unite our country, and create a brighter future for all of us," Johnson wrote on Twitter following the vote.

-The winner will succeed Prime Minister Theresa May, who announced last month that she would step down from her post after failing to garner enough support from lawmakers for her Brexit deal with the European Union.
+The winner will succeed Prime Minister Theresa May, who that she would step down from her post after failing to garner enough support from lawmakers for her Brexit deal with the European Union.

 -